vercel/next.js/examples/with-supabase/README.md

    Both `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` can be found in [your Supabase project's API settings](https://app.supabase.com/project/_/settings/api)

+5. This template comes with the default shadcn/ui style initialized.
+If you instead want the `New York` style, delete `components.json` and [re-install shadcn/ui](https://ui.shadcn.com/docs/installation/next)

-5. You can now run the Next.js local development server:
+6. You can now run the Next.js local development server:

    ```bash
    npm run dev